Adolph A. Weinman’s design of the Walking Liberty Half Dollar is arguably one of the most beautiful designs used on a U.S. silver coin.

 Walking Liberty Halves were made in Philadelphia, Denver, and San Francisco from 1916 to 1947.

-Crisp mint luster and a solid strike with delicate toning mainly at the rim.
+Blazing luster and well struck with a touch of russet toning at the rim.

-Satiny white luster and a very pleasing appearance with only minor contact marks.
-Very nice for the grade.
+Satiny white luster and a sharp strike with a very few minor marks.

 Blast white luster and a sharp strike with very choice surfaces that are nearly pristine.

 Sharply struck with nearly flawless surfaces and flashy white luster framed by a touch of delicate gold at the rim.
 Super eye appeal!

 Well struck for this scarce date with partial thumb separation, strong skirt lines and nearly full head detail.
 The surfaces are flashy and white with few marks.

 Well struck with clean, lustrous surfaces that have a faint golden hue.